Kermit Roosevelt: Between the wars

 After the war, Roosevelt went into business; he founded the Roosevelt Steamship Company and the United States Lines.
 He continued to enjoy outdoor activities with his brothers.
 In 1919, he joined the Empire State Society of the Sons of the American Revolution, to which both his father and elder brother belonged.

 In 1925, Roosevelt accompanied his brother Ted on a hunting expedition across the Himalayas, over uncharted mountain passes rising from the Vale of Kashmir through the ancient Silk Route into China, in search of the legendary bighorn wild sheep called Ovis poli.
 He and his brother Ted documented the trip in their book East of the Sun and West of the Moon.
 Several trophies collected during this expedition are on display in the Field Museum of Natural History in Chicago.
 This expedition, financed by Museum trustee James Simpson, is sometimes called the "James Simpson-Roosevelt Asiatic Expedition of the Field Museum of Natural History".

 In 1928–1929, Kermit Roosevelt and his brother Ted were members of the Kelley-Roosevelts Asiatic Expedition.
-The Roosevelt brothers told the story of their part in the expedition in their book Trailing the Giant Panda.
+The Roosevelt brothers told the story of their part in the expedition in their book Trailing the Giant Panda, in which they shot and killed a rare giant panda, which at the time was thought to be extinct.
+The discovery of the animal turned the panda into a big-game animal prized by hunters and a target for those seeking to steal cubs to display in American zoos.
+By the late 1930s, the panda was poised to disappear.

-Kermit Roosevelt served as vice president of the New York Zoological Society from 1937 to 1939.
+Partly out of regret for the consequences of the panda hunt, Roosevelt and his brother Ted began working to shift attitudes in the scientific community.
+Where once scientists hunted and killed endangered animals in the name of biological discovery, Ted and Kermit advocated for reformed practices.
+Kermit was president of the Audubon Society from 1935 to 1937, where he argued for the preservation of bison and for the protection of a grove of Sitka spruce near the entrance to Yellowstone National Park.
+He also served as vice president of the New York Zoological Society from 1937 to 1939.